-Activity in the project finance market in Portugal is currently low.
-Some development projects have been cancelled because of the economic crisis and as a result of the assessment of ongoing PPPs that was imposed by the guidelines set out in the memorandum of understanding signed by the Portuguese state, the EU and the IMF in May 2011 as conditions for the bailout to be advanced to Portugal.
-As part of those guidelines, Portugal has been instructed to review the country's 20 most significant PPP contracts, including its major road PPPs, with a view to assessing the feasibility of renegotiating any contracts to reduce the government's financial obligations.
-This assessment took place during the final quarter of 2011 and the renegotiation of some PPP contracts was put in place.
-The main goal of these renegotiations is to lessen public expenditure in coming years.
-For this purpose, some development projects have been reduced in their scope, allowing savings in construction works and associated capital and financing costs, and also avoiding some future operation and maintenance spending.
+The activity in the project finance market in Portugal is currently low.
+Many development projects were cancelled or revised because of the economic crisis and as a result of the assessment of ongoing PPPs which was imposed by the guidelines set out in the memorandum of understanding signed by the Portuguese state, the EU and the IMF in May 2011, as a condition for the bailout to be advanced to Portugal.
+As part of those guidelines, and in the context of the austerity programme implemented by the Portuguese government, Portugal has been instructed to review the country's 20 most significant PPP contracts, including its major road PPPs with a view to assessing the feasibility to renegotiate any contracts to reduce the government's financial obligations.
+Such assessment was performed during the last quarter of 2011 and the renegotiation of some PPP contracts was initiated and is still in due course.